wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

 * The configuration of ``rest_api`` section for ``xivo-confd`` configuration file has changed.
 See `xivo-confd changelog <https://github.com/wazo-pbx/xivo-confd/blob/master/CHANGELOG.md#1907>`_ for more information.
+* xivo-ctid-ng was renamed to wazo-calld.
+All users that are logged in Wazo must logout and log back in, to apply the change of authorizations names (ACL).

 Consult the `19.07 Roadmap <https://wazo-dev.atlassian.net/secure/ReleaseNote.jspa?projectId=10011&version=10022>`_ for more information